vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 .. image:: mailing_lists_blacklists/sms-mailing-list-popup.png
    :align: center
-   :alt: View of the mailing list pop-up window in Odoo SMS Marketing.
+   :alt: View of the mailing list pop-up window in Leansoft SMS Marketing.

 First, choose a name for the :guilabel:`Mailing List`, and activate the option :guilabel:`Is Public`, to make the mailing list accessible to recipients on the :guilabel:`Subscription Management